TheAgentCompany/TheAgentCompany/workspaces/tasks/pm-send-notification-to-corresponding-user/checkpoints.md

 ## Checkpoint 1 (1pts)

-confirmed with Jessica Lee 's plan is to hold a kickoff meeting
+Confirmed with Jessica Lee 's plan is to hold a kickoff meeting

 ## Checkpoint 2 (1pt)

-confirmed with David Wong received message which is about the kickoff meeting
+Confirmed with David Wong received message which is about the kickoff meeting

 ## Checkpoint 3 (1pt)

-confirmed with Huang Jie received message which is about the kickoff meeting
+Confirmed with Huang Jie received message which is about the kickoff meeting

 ## Checkpoint 4 (1pt)

-confirmed with Mark Johnson received message which is about the kickoff meeting
+Confirmed with Mark Johnson received message which is about the kickoff meeting